eladiomejias/LinearOS/README.md

 Entertain with this web app.
 We use Angular JS Framework!

 ### How to use?

-- Clone the repository
+- clone the repository to your computer
-- NPM install
+- npm install
-- Enjoy.
+- run a HTTP Web Server with CORS Enabled - Example: Web Server for Chrome
+- enjoy and learn about Computer Management.

 ## Software documentation